Feidhlimidh Mág Samhradháin

 The ruins of Ballymagauran Castle destroyed by Oliver Cromwell in 1649, Templeport parish, County Cavan, Ireland.

 Feidhlimidh Mág Samhradháin, the Second, (anglicised Felim or Phelim McGovern) d.
 20 January 1622, was head of the McGovern dynasty and Baron or Lord of Tullyhaw barony, County Cavan from before 1611 until his death on 20 January 1622.

 Ancestry

 His male pedigree was Feidhlimidh son of Brian son of Tomás (died 1532) son of Maghnus (died 1497) son of Tomás Óg (died 1494) son of Tomás na Feasoige (died 1458) son of Fearghal (died 1393) son of Tomás (died 1343) son of Brian 'Breaghach' Mág Samhradháin (died 1298).
 He was the third eldest son and had two brothers who preceded him as head, Tomas Óg Mág Samhradháin and Brian Óg Mág Samhradháin, together with a third brother Emonn of Lissanover.

 Elizabethan Fiants

-Mág Samhradháin first comes to notice on 19 January 1586 when Queen Elizabeth I of England granted a pardon to Phelim m'Brien m'Thomas Magawran, of Colleaghe, for fighting against the Queen's forces.
+Mág Samhradháin first comes to notice on 19 January 1586 when Queen Elizabeth I granted a pardon to Phelim m'Brien m'Thomas Magawran, of Colleaghe, for fighting against the Queen's forces.